 Choose a location on your computer to save your download.
 Make sure you choose a place that you will remember.
 We suggest that you save your files to your Desktop, as it is always easy to find your downloads there.

-If your computer is already set to save downloads to a particular location, you need to go into your browser’s preferences to find out where downloads are saved to.
+If your computer is already set to save downloads to a particular location, you need to go into your browser’s preferences to find out where downloads are saved.
 Typically it is either a “Download” folder or your Desktop.

 Once you’ve saved the file to your computer/hard drive, locate the file, and double click it to open it in your computer’s media player.